benkbaron/Helicopter/README.md

 ### Architecture and Technologies

-This project is implemented using vanilla JavaScript, HTML5 with Canvas for effects, and CSS3.
+This project is implemented using vanilla JavaScript, HTML5 with Canvas, and CSS3.

 Each object has its own class, which will interact with other objects based upon its own unique specifications.